-Introduction
+I. Introduction

-Since 2015, the Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs), tasked to develop and implement the global indicator framework for the Goals and targets of the 2030 Agenda, has included work on data disaggregation in its annual activities.
-With the aim to improve data disaggregation for the full implementation of the indicator framework and to leave no one behind, the group has developed a series of tools for countries including: a compilation of categories and dimensions of data disaggregation currently in place and planned by custodian agencies, the development of a minimum disaggregation set, a comprehensive summary of disaggregation standards that currently exist for all SDG indicators as well as a compilation of policy priorities by disaggregation dimension.
+Since 2015, the Inter-Agency and Expert Group on SDG Indicators (IAEG-SDGs), tasked to develop and implement the global indicator framework for the Goals and targets of the 2030 Agenda, has included work on data disaggregation in its annual activities2.
+With the aim to improve data disaggregation for the full implementation of the indicator framework and to leave no one behind, the group has developed and compiled a series of tools and resources for countries including: a compilation of categories and dimensions of data disaggregation currently in place and planned by custodian agencies for the global SDG indicators; the development of a minimum disaggregation set; a comprehensive summary of disaggregation standards that currently exist for all SDG indicators; and a compilation of policy priorities concerning the most vulnerable population groups.

-In line with its work programme in 2020 and following the 51st session of the United Nations Statistical Commission (UNSC)'s decision to continue work on data disaggregation to fulfill the mandate of leaving no one behind, the IAEG-SDGs developed a stock-taking questionnaire to identify existing methodologies, guidelines and tools specific for data disaggregation that have already been developed and agreed by key expert/international groups, mechanisms and committees.
-The participants included established city and expert groups under the UNSC, international expert groups and committees, as well as UN agencies and stakeholders focusing on vulnerable populations, disaggregation dimensions and data collection methods (i.e. household surveys, etc.).
+In line with its work programme in 2020 and the decision of the 51st session of the United Nations Statistical Commission (UNSC) on data disaggregation, the IAEG-SDGs developed a stock-taking questionnaire to identify existing methodologies, guidelines and tools on data disaggregation that have been developed and agreed by key expert and international groups, mechanisms and committees.
+The questionnaire was sent to UN agencies and established expert groups, including UNSC city and expert groups, international expert groups and committees, UN agencies and stakeholders focusing on particular population groups, disaggregation dimensions and data collection methods (i.e. household surveys, etc.) (see the respondent table below).
+Population groups and disaggregation dimensions included in the compilation are based on the chapeau of the SDG indicator framework (see footnote 1 on page 2).